BrianWill/japanese_vocab/practice.md

 The value of explicit grammar knowledge in acquiring a language is highly debated.
 The obvious demerits are:

-- Conscious thinking about grammar while speaking or listening requires too much mental overhead and in fact steals your focus while you're trying to speak or understand.
+- Conscious thinking about grammar while speaking or listening requires too much mental overhead and steals your focus while you're trying to speak or understand.
 - The grammar of all natural human languages have parts that are messy and murky.
 - Accurate, complete grammar information is hard to find.